Celebrate Canada Day 2026

 Bell Park, Sudbury

-Located on the western shore of Ramsey Lake, Bell Park has gazebos, flowerbeds, a two kilometre boardwalk, children's playground area and ample parking for visitors.
+Located on the western shore of Ramsey Lake, Bell Park has gazebos, flowerbeds, a two-kilometre boardwalk, a children’s playground area and ample parking for visitors.
 Spread out your picnic blanket on the main beach and pack your bathing suits for a Canada Day swim with lifeguard supervision in the summer.

 Location: Paris Street, Greater Sudbury